 Since commencing operations in 1999, AA Appointments has been one of the most well-respected recruitment specialists within Australia.
-Focused on helping the travel and hospitality industries to find placements, the organisation has grown to help businesses of all sizes find executive, permanent and temporary staff across the whole of Australia, which is serves out of three head offices on the eastern seaboard – Sydney, Brisbane, and Melbourne.
+Focused on helping the travel and hospitality industries find placements, they have grown to help businesses of all sizes find executive, permanent and temporary staff across the whole of Australia, which is served out of three head offices on the eastern seaboard – Sydney, Brisbane, and Melbourne.

 With multiple locations, AA Appointments previously managed disparate servers containing large amounts of data making streamlined access to information and collaboration difficult.
 Implementing a cloud-based solution such as Microsoft Office 365, enabled them to centralise large amounts of data in one location giving them access to critical systems without needing to invest in private Cloud virtualization infrastructure.
 The move to Microsoft Office 365 will also them to use its additional collaboration features such as SharePoint and Lync for increased business productivity when they were ready.

 One of the key competitive advantages of a recruitment agency is its database.
 A well-run agency develops an extensive database of clients and candidates, which in turn helps it provide a level of service that its rivals cannot offer.
 While good for the company, having a large database also introduces complexities into the IT infrastructure, and AA Appointments found itself with the need to centralise its data across all three office locations to allow staff better quality access and management.